pudly/schmopera-hugo/content/articles/transladapted-bohème-offers-fresh-intimate-production-for-national-tour.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569891152/media/2019/10/ATG_Banff-5144_spcuaq.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption> The cast of La bohème, Against the Grain Theatre, 2019: (Jonelle Sills (Mimì), Marcel D'Entremont.
+Photo courtesy of Against the Grain Theatre.</figcaption>

 </figure>

 As Marcello, baritone [Clarence Frazer](/scene/people/clarence-frazer/) commanded the stage with both swagger and gravitas.
 Blessed with a secure upper register, Frazer wowed the audience with even, spinning tone that enhanced his onstage presence.
 Frazer's work in Act III is especially noteworthy during which Marcello counsels both Mimì and Rodolfo about their relationship, before exploding into a jealous rage with Musetta.
 On this night, Frazer provided a well-rounded portrayal that audiences across the country will be sure to enjoy.

-From the moment soprano Jonelle Sills appears in the bohemians' apartment as Mimì, you are struck by her meekness and innocence.
+From the moment soprano [Jonelle Sills](/scene/people/jonelle-sills/) appears in the bohemians' apartment as Mimì, you are struck by her meekness and innocence.
 Sills' portrayal of the doomed Mimì exudes a purity that makes her fate all the more heart-wrenching.
 And while her acting is convincing, the control she has over her voice is simply mesmerizing.
 Her Act III aria, in which she asks Rodolfo to return her belongings, is especially powerful; the vocal colours she achieved in her anguish and resignation were perfectly matched for this intimate production.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569891165/media/2019/10/IMG_0171_sny6zm.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption>Giles Tomkins (Colline) in La bohème, Against the Grain Theatre, 2019.
+Photo courtesy of Against the Grain Theatre.</figcaption>

 </figure>